Advisors Asset Management Inc. Sells 4,657 Shares of Sealed Air Co. (NYSE:SEE)

 Several other institutional investors and hedge funds have also modified their holdings of SEE.
 Janus Henderson Group PLC increased its stake in shares of Sealed Air by 6.9% in the 1st quarter.
 Janus Henderson Group PLC now owns 11,360,362 shares of the industrial products company’s stock valued at $520,532,000 after purchasing an additional 731,840 shares during the last quarter.
 Thompson Siegel & Walmsley LLC increased its stake in shares of Sealed Air by 60.0% in the 1st quarter.
 Thompson Siegel & Walmsley LLC now owns 1,872,783 shares of the industrial products company’s stock valued at $85,811,000 after purchasing an additional 702,384 shares during the last quarter.
 Jupiter Asset Management Ltd. bought a new position in shares of Sealed Air in the 1st quarter valued at $26,287,000.
 Alliancebernstein L.P. increased its stake in shares of Sealed Air by 24.9% in the 2nd quarter.
 Alliancebernstein L.P. now owns 2,873,561 shares of the industrial products company’s stock valued at $170,258,000 after purchasing an additional 572,027 shares during the last quarter.
 Finally, Credit Suisse AG increased its stake in shares of Sealed Air by 56.5% in the 1st quarter.
 Credit Suisse AG now owns 821,980 shares of the industrial products company’s stock valued at $37,663,000 after purchasing an additional 296,889 shares during the last quarter.
 Institutional investors own 86.83% of the company’s stock.

-A number of equities research analysts recently weighed in on SEE shares. boosted their price objective on Sealed Air from $56.00 to $63.00 in a research report on Wednesday, May 5th.
-Morgan Stanley boosted their price objective on Sealed Air from $52.00 to $61.00 and gave the stock an “equal weight” rating in a research report on Thursday, August 5th.
+A number of equities research analysts recently weighed in on SEE shares.
+BMO Capital Markets boosted their price objective on Sealed Air from $52.00 to $62.00 and gave the stock a “market perform” rating in a research report on Thursday, August 5th.
+They noted that the move was a valuation call. boosted their price objective on Sealed Air from $56.00 to $63.00 in a research report on Wednesday, May 5th.
+William Blair started coverage on Sealed Air in a research report on Monday, August 23rd.
+They set an “outperform” rating on the stock.
 Citigroup boosted their price objective on Sealed Air from $56.00 to $63.00 in a research report on Wednesday, May 5th.
-Zacks Investment Research upgraded Sealed Air from a “hold” rating to a “buy” rating and set a $62.00 price objective on the stock in a research report on Friday, August 6th.
-Finally, William Blair started coverage on Sealed Air in a research report on Monday, August 23rd.
-They set an “outperform” rating on the stock.
+Finally, Robert W. Baird boosted their price objective on Sealed Air from $56.00 to $72.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 5th.
 Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
 The stock has an average rating of “Buy” and an average price target of $58.08.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 17th.
 Stockholders of record on Friday, September 3rd will be paid a $0.20 dividend.
 This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.31%.
 The ex-dividend date is Thursday, September 2nd.
 Sealed Air’s dividend payout ratio is 25.08%.